cis-ds/course-site/content/notes/geoviz/vector-maps/index.md

 ## Plot a subset of a map

 One solution is to plot just the lower 48 states.
-That is, exclude Alaska and Hawaii, as well as DC and Puerto Rico.^[Issues of political sovereignty aside, these entities are frequently excluded from maps depending on the data to be incorporated.
-You can always choose to leave them in the map.]
-Because simple features data frames contain one row per feature and in this example a feature is defined as a state, we can use `filter()` from `dplyr` to exclude these four states/territories.
+That is, exclude Alaska and Hawaii, as well as DC and Puerto Rico.[^rights] Because simple features data frames contain one row per feature and in this example a feature is defined as a state, we can use `filter()` from `dplyr` to exclude these four states/territories.

 ```r